omar-gamel/SOLID-Principles-Article/README.md

 These two principles are indeed related and we have applied this pattern before while we were discussing the Open-Closed Principle.

 We want our classes to be open to extension, so we have reorganized our dependencies to depend on interfaces instead of concrete classes.
-Our PersistenceManager class depends on InvoicePersistence instead of the classes that implement that interface.

 <b>Example Before Applying DIP</b>